-At Key Stage 3, all students learn either French or Spanish for two 50 minutes lessons each week.
+At Key Stage 3, all students learn French or Spanish for two lessons of 50 minutes each week.
 The four main skills are listening, speaking, reading and writing, which are frequently assessed.
-Additionally students are encouraged to develop intercultural understanding.
+The grammar of a language is of paramount importance and therefore is often a focus of our language learning at Bitterne Park School.
+Students are encouraged to develop intercultural understanding.

 Key Stage 4

 Inclusively, the MFL department supports students with English as an Additional Language to gain accreditation.
 Students can take examinations in their native language in either Year 10 or 11.
-For example in 2016 the following languages were studied by students with English as an Additional Language: French, Spanish, Punjabi, Polish and Portuguese.
-GCSE German, Japanese, Chinese, Russian, Italian, Czech, Greek and Arabic have also been successfully supported in the past.
-Gifted and Talented students are also further supported by through the MFL department’s offer of early entry GCSE French or Spanish as an after school club.
+For example in 2017 the following languages were studied by students with English as an Additional Language: French, Spanish, Italian, Polish and Chinese.
+GCSE German, Japanese, Russian, Czech, Greek, Portuguese, Panjabi and Arabic have also been successfully supported in the past.
+Most able and gifted (MAG) students are also further supported by through the MFL department’s offer of early entry GCSE French or Spanish as an after school club.